On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 How does SMS work?

 SMS uses cellular network connection rather than WiFi so it mitigates a barrier to entry for those with poor WiFi or none at all.
-It's accessible to almost everyone that knows how to use a mobile keyboard - including your Grandmother.
+It's accessible to almost everyone who knows how to use a mobile keyboard - including your Grandmother.

 This is what the journey of an SMS looks like: